Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/typescript-optional-chaining-interim-method.md

 const result = tryˀ(() => myObj.items[0].data, 'Default');
 ```

-The first function is a bit messier to use, the second function isn’t strictly the same as optional chaining (but it’s close).
+The first function is a bit messier to use, the second function isn't strictly the same as optional chaining (but it's close).

 ## Examples